 LLU Assessment Glossary

-ALO: Accreditation Liaison Officer; At Loma Linda University, our ALO is the Provost, Dr. Ronald Carter.
+ALO: Accreditation Liaison Officer; at Loma Linda University, our ALO is Office of Educational Effectiveness Director, Dr. Marilyn Eggers.

 Assessment: Processes that identify, collect, use, and prepare data that can be used to evaluate achievement.